 - Site center is located as precisely as possible using a hand-held GPS. - A 1.5 m steel bar is driven into the ground at site center so it protrudes 1 m. - A 12" metal spike is driven 30 cm below the ground surface. - The nested plots and transects (Figure 2) are laid out with the aid of a GPS, compass and measuring tape. - The boundary of the 1 ha area, and the lines dividing this into four 50x50 m vascular plant plots, are marked with flagging tape. - The four 5 x 5 m, 10 x 10 m, 25 x 25 m nested tree plots, and four 25 m DWM transects are marked with pin flags at the corners and end of the transects.
-The distance between the
+The distance between the corners of the nested plots are measured diagonally to ensure they are within 20 cm of true locations.

-- corners of the nested plots are measured diagonally to ensure they are within 20 cm of true locations. - o To ensure the tree plots and DWM transects can be accurately relocated in future years, the GPS locations are recorded at 35.35 m along the sub-ordinal and four 1.5 m steel bars are driven into the ground so they protrude 1 m (these bars mark the inside corner of the tree plots along each of the sub-ordinal transects). - The two 30 m surface substrate (LFH) transects and four soil/arthropod sample locations are marked with pin flags. - Note that no extra marking are used for the 4 lichen and moss plots.
+- To ensure the tree plots and DWM transects can be accurately relocated in future years, the GPS locations are recorded at 35.35 m along the sub-ordinal and four 1.5 m steel bars are driven into the ground so they protrude 1 m (these bars mark the inside corner of the tree plots along each of the sub-ordinal transects).
+Magnetic survey spikes are also driven into the ground at these four locations to ensure they can be located accurately if the steel bar is missing. - The two 30 m surface substrate (LFH) transects and four soil/arthropod sample locations are marked with pin flags. - Note that no extra marking are used for the 4 lichen and moss plots.
 When collecting data these are marked with a tape measure based on pin flags from the tree plots.